 The Trinitarian Covenant of Redemption

-Wy wife, Danielle, commented that this is not a very fun title.
+Download StudyMy wife, Danielle commented that this is not a very fun title.
 I suppose she is right.
 But we all know that followers of Christ do not grow spiritual muscle consuming high-carb diets.
-Unfortunately that is what most Evangelical pastors serve-up for meals these days.
-Lessons in biblical doctrine that require thinking and application are the equivalent of a high-protein diet – and certainly do serve to increase one’s musculature.
+Unfortunately, sermons abundant with carbs but little red meat is what most Evangelical pastors serve up for meals these days.
+In-depth lessons in biblical doctrine that require thinking and application are the equivalent of a high-protein diet—and they certainly do increase one’s musculature.

-Accordingly, as depicted by the title, this week I would like to explore an interesting element of the doctrine of Salvation.
+Accordingly, this week I would like to explore an interesting element of the doctrine of Salvation.
 Don’t think for a minute that what follows is dry stuff!
-Notice for instance, how these truths, by way of pertinent application, must inform our nation’s international quest for democratization of other nations (see page 4).
+For instance, by way of pertinent application, these immutable, biblical, truths must inform our nation’s international quest for the democratization of other nations.
+How, you say?
+I’ll be making that application in this study, so read on.
+All the great doctrines of the Bible have wonderful applications!

-On a more personal note, studying this topic will help you to further grasp in a theological sense, “how great a salvation” (Heb.
-2:3) the believer possesses!
+On a more personal note, studying this topic will help you to further grasp in a theological sense so great a salvation the believer possesses!

-I have used three words in the title of this study that need to be defined (it is one of my objectives as a Bible teacher to continually increase your working theological vocabulary).
-Your understanding of their meaning is basic to what follows.
+I have used three words in the title of this study that need to be defined; it is one of my objectives as a Bible teacher is to continually increase your working theological vocabulary.
+Understanding their meaning is necessary to what follows.

 A. TRINITY, TRINITARIAN